skerkour/kerkour.com/content/post/logging.md

 #### Sampling

 When too many events in a short time window are the same, it can be ok to drop some to not saturate the system.
 It's sampling.
-The goal is only to have better performance when it's truely critical.
+The goal is only to have better performance when it's truly critical.

 ## What to log